webpro-nl/knip/README.md

 # ✂️ Knip

 Knip finds **unused files, dependencies and exports** in your JavaScript and TypeScript projects.
-Less code and dependencies leads to improved performance, less maintenance and easier refactorings.
+Less code and dependencies lead to improved performance, less maintenance and easier refactorings.

 ```ts
 export const myVar = true;
 ```

 This is where ESLint stops: it handles files in isolation, so it does not know whether `myVar` is used somewhere else.
-This is where Knip starts: it lints the project as a whole, and finds unused exports, files and dependencies.
+This is where Knip starts: it lints the project as a whole and finds unused exports, files and dependencies.

-It's only human to forget removing things that you no longer use.
+It's only human to forget to remove things that you no longer use.
 But how do you find out?
 Where do you start finding things that can be removed?

 The dots don't connect themselves.
 This is where Knip comes in: